fsprojects/FSharp.Formatting/docs/commandline.md

 API reference index, and the types and modules on a namespace page.
 Any link in your own content can join in by carrying a `data-fsdocs-nav` attribute.

+The API reference pages carry an "On this page" menu of their own.
+A namespace page lists its types and modules, each linking to its own page, and a type or module page lists its sections.
+The index of all namespaces has no menu, since the page is already that list.

 The hotkeys are ignored while typing in a text box.
 They are implemented in `fsdocs-hotkeys.js`, which expects the `main`, `#content`, `#fsdocs-main-menu` and `#fsdocs-page-menu` elements of the default template.
 To add them to your own `_template.html`, include the script: